 - Searching for anything in the tool is very simple and effective.

 - Some setups, like dashboard configuration, are not based on roles.
-Every user has to set up them manually on their own.
+Every user has to set them up manually on their own.

 Conclusion

-To wrap up, the tool is modern, rich in features but easy enough to start using it with reading the online material.
-It is suitable for small agile projects to big enterprise projects.With Jenkins integration, the tool can be leveraged to manage automated testing also.
+To wrap up, the tool is modern and rich in features but easy enough to start using with reading the online material.
+It is suitable for small agile projects as well as big enterprise projects.
+With the Jenkins integration, the tool can also be leveraged to manage automated testing as well.

 The essence of the tool seems to be a lot like QC.
 Requirements, running test cases and managing issues, all connected together and reportable.
 I like Testlab UI more.
 It shows connected requirements better and works on all browsers.
 QC connects to QTP which Meliora does not.